majagrubic/maggiesfitness/content/posts/2021-01-04--new-years-resolutions/index.md

 6. Have support from people around you

 New habits take a while to form and stick.
 The more support you have from people around you, the less likely you'll feel tempted to fall into the old behaviors.
 Understand that not everyone will be supportive of this new lifestyle and that you may lose a few people along the way.
-But I promised you it will be worth it!
+But I promise you - it will be worth it!

 Whatever you do - don't forget to have fun.
-Also, check my blog post about [starting my own fitness journey](https://maggiesfitness.net/things-I-wish-someone-told-me/) and what had learned since then.
+Also, check my blog post about [starting my own fitness journey](https://maggiesfitness.net/things-I-wish-someone-told-me/) and what I had learned since then.

 Happy new year!